 Is reading passive?

-Are book clubs worth joining or starting?
+Were book clubs worth joining or starting?

-How to remember words I look up?
+How do I remember words I look up?

 Modular reading versus single-book reading?

-Can I skip ahead when bored?
+Could I skip ahead when bored?

 How to control my saccades?